NhuNhui/Iot_Assignment_React_web/README.md

 ## Available Scripts

 In the project directory, you can run:
+## install react-router-dom, react-chartjs-2, react-icons, react-circular-progressbar if not already available

 ## Change key in file App.js, request me to receive key